Softmotions/ncms/ncms-docs/ncms-docs-en/doc/deployments/onpath/index.rst

 Also it is necessary to change the `Apache Shiro` configuration, the link passing to it contains the `security/shiro-config-locations` item.

-Add `ncms_prefix` to the paths specified in the configuration shiro:
+Add `ncms_prefix` to the paths specified in the shiro configuration:

 .. code-block:: ini